Rishik00/CrossOCR/README.md

 ## Testing
 For optimal results, I recommend using the sample images provided in the `/sampleimages` directory.
 These images have been extensively tested and yield reliable outcomes.

-## Future scope/Things to work on:
-1. Integration for PDFs
-2. Exploration of more advanced models, both in the language and multimodal fronts (eg: BliP, LLAMA 3)
-3. Exploration of different vectorDBs